 A company can use an organization’s CTP to measure its ability to meet customer demand in the short term.
 It can also be used to help prioritize assignments and manage workloads.

 This post gives you a clear idea of CTP with examples, limitations, and differences with available-to-promise (ATP).

 It is the process of committing orders against available capacity and inventory.
 This process may involve multiple manufacturing or distribution sites.

 It determines when a new or unscheduled customer order can be delivered.
 It employs a finite-scheduling model of the manufacturing system to determine when an item can be achieved.

-It includes any constraints that might restrict the production, such as availability of resources, lead times for raw materials or purchased parts, and requirements for lower-level components or subassemblies.
+It includes any constraints that might restrict production, such as the availability of resources, lead times for raw materials or purchased parts, and requirements for lower-level components or subassemblies.

 The objective is to reduce the time spent by production planners in expediting orders and adjusting plans because of inaccurate delivery-date promises.

 - It is not easy to use this process to schedule a complete Supply Chain Plan.